 The commission recommends conducting a study on alternative, district-based assessment and accountability systems to expand opportunities for innovation.
+The study should also include an examination of schools achieving high levels of academic success with limited resources.

-Identify school districts that have adopted community-based assessment and accountability systems that promote family and community engagement and reflect their communities.
+The study should identify school districts, including members of the Texas High Performance Schools Consortium and Texas charters, who have adopted community-based assessment and accountability systems that promote family and community engagement and reflect their communities.